paulo-trigo/GetClean_CourseProject/readme.md

 ### The "build_codeBook.R" steps:

 1. get the feature names
-x. extract the 'mean' and 'std' features
+2. extract the 'mean' and 'std' features
-x. append the 'subject' and 'activity' features
+3. append the 'subject' and 'activity' features
-x. write the tidy features to file:
+4. write the tidy features to file:
     `features.tidy.txt`